-The park hosts numerous events throughout the year – and is a lovely locale for a leisurely stroll along the water or for a picnic lunch.
+The park hosts top Bend events throughout the year – and is a lovely locale for a leisurely stroll along the water or for a picnic lunch.

 Pro Tip: The biggest event of the year at Drake Park is the annual Old Fashioned July 4th Festival, which includes a pet parade, art walk and of course, fireworks!

 #3 Drink a Pint of Craft Beer on the Ale Trail Bend

 As we already mentioned, one of the top Bend, Oregon things to do is hoist a pint of beer at a local brewery.
-Visiting the breweries – which are practically tourist attractions in Bend, Oregon – is a fun way to spend an afternoon in the city.
+Visiting the breweries – which are practically tourist attractions in Bend, Oregon – is a fun way to spend an afternoon.

-Beer aficionados can obtain an official Bend Ale Trail map from any of the city’s brewers – but we want to highlight a few of our favorite Bend breweries to visit.
+Beer aficionados can obtain an official Bend Ale Trail Map from any of the city’s brewers – and we share our favorite Bend breweries to visit later in the article.

 #4 Hike to Tamolitch Falls Blue Pool

-Hiking to the Blue Pool (formally known as Tamolitch Falls) is one of the best things to do near Bend, Oregon!
-An astounding natural site, the turquoise pool is fed by the water of an underground river, which seeps up through lava rocks.
+Hiking to the Blue Pool (formally known as Tamolitch Falls) is one of the best things to do near Bend, Oregon.
+An astounding natural site, the turquoise pool is fed by an underground river, which seeps up through lava rocks.

 The trail to the Blue Pool, rated easy-to-moderate, is a 4.5-mile roundtrip trek that follows the McKenzie River through dense forest and over rocky terrain.
-Hikers can trek from the cliff’s rim down to the water to take a dip – but, be aware, the average water temperature is a chilly 37 degrees.
+Hikers can trek from the cliff’s rim down to the water to take a dip – but the average water temperature is a chilly 37 degrees!

 Pro Tip: The McKenzie River Trailhead to the Blue Pool is about a 1.5-hour drive from Bend.
 MAP.
-The route passes through the town of Sisters, which is a fun stop along the way.
+The route passes through the cute town of Sisters, which makes for a fun stop along the way!